sir-rave-alot/upy-mqtt-framework/README.md

 - Basic understanding/experience with MQTT.
 - ESP32 Device with
   - micropython installation
-  - connected MicroSD slot
+  - (optional) connected MicroSD slot
-- MicroSD card (tested with FAT32 formatting)
+- (optional) MicroSD card (tested with FAT32 formatting)
 - running MQTT broker

-## Usage
+## Instructions
+### Usage with MircroSD card
 1. Write `boot.py` and `main.py` to your IoT device's internal flash.
 2. Put your network configuration file `config.js` on the MicroSD card (see section "Configuration File")
 3. Put your callback file `callbacks.py` on the MicroSD card (see section "Callback File")
 4. Populate the ESP32 board with the MicroSD card

 Now you can power the device.
 Error log is available via serial port.

+### Usage without MircroSD card
+If no MicroSD card can be mounted during the power up, the device tries to `config.js` and `callbacks.py` from the internal flash.
+Therefore you can simply store these files on the internal flash, just as `boot.py` and `main.py`.

 ### Configuration File